How to stream all Home Assistant events to Azure?

 Home Assistant supports a various number of integrations and it receives data from different devices using different protocols (Wifi, Bluetooth, Zigbee, etc.).
 In this case, temperature data is transmitted to Home Assistant from RuuviTag sensors via Bluetooth.
 RuuviTag is a wireless Bluetooth sensor node that measures temperature, air humidity, air pressure, and movement.

-Lastly, data analytics and visualization service is required to finalize the solution.
+Lastly, data analytics and visualization services are required to finalize the solution.
 Azure Data Explorer is a fully managed, high-performance, big data analytics platform that makes it easy to analyze high volumes of data in near real-time.
 The Azure Data Explorer toolbox gives you an end-to-end solution for data ingestion, query, visualization, and management.

 Let's get started